 - Option #2: Do it yourself (with or without tools).
 We’ve come a long way in user research tools, but they aren’t a necessity.
 We can still get a lot of things done without fancy technology.

-- Option #3: Find secondary sources to inform designs, development, or to make really good guesses about user behavior.
+- Option #3: Find secondary sources to inform designs and development or to make really good guesses about user behavior.
 Be sure to follow up and test the hypotheses later when there is more funding for research.

 - Option #4: Partner with a research firm that can recruit and conduct research on your behalf.
-Such companies are usually all-inclusive (recruiting, scheduling, facility, moderating, analysis, presentation) and often work on a per-project basis.
-This gives you more control over costs and protects your head count and HR related expenditures.
+Such companies, like Usability Sciences, are usually all-inclusive (recruiting, scheduling, facility, moderating, analysis, and presentation) and often work on a per-project basis.
+This gives you more control over costs and protects your headcount and HR-related expenditures.

 Recession or not, experience doesn’t stop, so neither should UX